-- (1) A person may be authorised to instruct in an ATO provided that he or she has received an approved course training in fundamentals of instructing and have passed a knowledge test on the following areas of instructing- - (a) techniques of applied instruction; - (b) assessment of student performance in the subjects in which ground instruction is given; - (c) the learning process; - (d) elements of effective teaching; - (e) student evaluation and testing, training philosophies; - (f) training programme development; - (g) lesson planning; - (h) classroom instructional techniques; - (i) use of training aids, including flight simulation training devices as appropriate; - (j) analysis and correction of student errors; - (k) human performance relevant to flight instruction; - (1) hazards involved in simulating system failures and malfunctions in the aircraft; and - (m) principles of threat and error management. - (2) The following applicants do not need to comply with subregulation (1)- - (a) the holder of an instructor licence or authorisation issued under this Regulation, who has already passed the knowledge test in the areas of instructing; - (b) the holder of a current teacher's certificate issued by a national or local authority that authorises the person to teach at a secondary educational level or higher; or
+(1) A person may be authorised to instruct in an Approved Training Organisation provided that he or she has received an approved training course in fundamentals of instructing and has passed a knowledge test on the following areas of instruction-

+- (a) techniques of applied instruction; - (b) assessment of student performance in the subjects in which ground instruction is given; - (c) the learning process; - (d) elements of effective teaching; - (e) student evaluation, testing and training philosophies; - (f) training programme development; - (g) lesson planning; - (h) classroom instructional techniques; - (i) use of training aids, including flight simulation training devices as appropriate; - (j) analysis and correction of student errors; - (k) human performance relevant to flight instruction; - (1) hazards involved in simulating system failures and malfunctions in the aircraft; and - (m) principles of threat and error management.

+(2) The following applicants may not need to comply with subregulation (1) of this regulation-

+(a) the holder of an instructor licence or authorisation issued under this regulation, who has already passed the knowledge test in the areas of instructing;

-- (c) a person who provides evidence of an equivalent level of experience acceptable to the Authority. - (3) The applicant for an instructor authorisation shall have exercised the privileges of the relevant licence issued under these regulations or relevant qualification for at least 3 years.
+- (b) the holder of a current teacher's certificate issued by a national or local authority that authorises the person to teach at a secondary educational level or higher; or - (c) a person who provides evidence of an equivalent level of experience acceptable to the authority.

+(3) The applicant for an instructor authorisation shall have a minimum of three years' experience as a holder of the relevant licence issued under these Regulations or relevant qualification.

-202. Cabin crew instructor authorization
+202. Cabin crew member instructor authorisation